 - Worm’s eye view: Where the camera is directly below the subject

 Experiment with the different angles to find what looks best for your business.

 Some angles are popular for certain types of photos, such as bird’s eye view angles for food, and face-to-face images for staff profiles.
 You can get creative and subvert these expectations to try to stand out from the crowd (which can be used as a branding tool), or follow the usual norms to highlight your products and services in an easily understandable and expected fashion.

-If you don’t yet have a business online directory listing with Yellow, be sure to get started with your Yellow listing and use these tips to load the best images for your business.
+If you don’t yet have a business online directory listing with Yellow Pages, be sure to get started with your Yellow Pages listing and use these tips to load the best images for your business.